-This page titled 7: The Central Limit Theorem is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.
+7: The Central Limit Theorem is shared under a not declared license and was authored, remixed, and/or curated by LibreTexts.

-7.1: Introduction to the Central Limit Theorem
+7.0: Introduction to the Central Limit Theorem

 Why are we so concerned with means?
 Two reasons are: they give us a middle ground for comparison, and they are easy to calculate.
 In this chapter, you will study means and the Central Limit Theorem.